lupyuen/remote-bl602/README.md

 1. Could be useful for Release Testing of NuttX OS on real hardware

-1. By testing the LoRaWAN Stack on BL602, we can be sure that GPIO Input / Output / Interrupts, SPI, Timers, Message Queues and PThreads are all working
+1. By testing the LoRaWAN Stack on NuttX, we can be sure that GPIO Input / Output / Interrupts, SPI, Timers, Message Queues, PThreads and Strong Random Number Generator are all working

 1. I write articles about NuttX OS.
 I need to pick the latest stable build of NuttX OS for testing the NuttX code in my articles. [(See this)](https://lupyuen.github.io/articles/book#nuttx-on-bl602)